brianmhunt/brianmhunt.github.io/_posts/2015-09-20-properly-parsing-html-in-html5.md

 parents of a specific sort: `area`, `thead`, `tbody`, `tr`, `td`, and [others](https://github.com/brianmhunt/knockout/blob/1880--template-html-parser/src/utils.domManipulation.js#L11-L26).

-Two popular parsing implementations, the jQuery and Knockout parser, have problems.
+Two popular parsing implementations, jQuery and Knockout, have problems.

 The `$.parseHTML` method of
 jQuery v1.11.3 and v2.1.4 incorrectly parse custom elements that start with one